aditi25bai10179-max/BankManagementSystem/README.md

-# BankManagementSystem
+# Bank Management System with Fraud-Check Simulation

-## Overview
+## 1. Overview

-A simple **Java-based Bank Management System** that allows users to manage bank accounts and perform basic banking operations.
-The system also includes a **rule-based fraud-check simulation** to identify suspicious withdrawal transactions.
+This project is a Java-based **Bank Management System** that provides basic banking operations through a console-based interface.
+It also includes a simple rule-based fraud-check simulation for identifying suspicious withdrawal transactions.

-## Features
+## 2. Features

 * Create a new bank account
 * Deposit money